-VCDM 350 | MOTION GRAPHICS II (1-4-3)
+VCDM 350 | MOTION GRAPHICS II (1-4-3) Prerequisite: VCDM 250 | Upon demand

 This class focusses on the art, the principles and the workflows of motion graphics at an advanced level.
 Students will develop an understanding of how to transform complex ideas into graphic time-based media.
 They will also develop an enhanced vocabulary relevant to the field through project work, class critiques and presentation.
 Students will develop skills in motion-based graphic design and craftsmanship in handling the relevant technology aiming to solve visual problems.